rajan596/Devs-Journal/HLD/HLD Interview Tips.md

 ## Functional Requirements
 - Features of the system
 - It should start with **User should be able to..**
+- For Product style problems as a candidate we can make decisions on product requirements and act as a Product guy

 ## Non functional Requirements